This Is How The Big Screen Remixed Black Lives Matter

-Detroit was timely, given that — thanks to the movement for Black lives 50 years after the Algiers Motel incident — America was finally being forced to confront the terror that militarized police inflict on Black communities.
+Detroit was timely, given that — thanks to the movement for black lives 50 years after the Algiers Motel incident — America was finally being forced to confront the terror that militarised police inflict on black communities.
 But that didn’t make it easier to watch.
 In fact, Detroit was unbearably incensing and disheartening precisely because of its relevance.
-As one of the only Black viewers in the small theater, I left feeling uneasy, unsafe, and wary of faces that didn’t look like mine.
+As one of the only black viewers in the small cinema, I left feeling uneasy, unsafe, and wary of faces that didn’t look like mine.
 So much so that I took a personal day off work following the screening.
-As some would say, I had to “call in Black.”
+As some would say, I had to “call in black.”

 Advertisement

-Contrast this with how the news heavily pushed a barrage of stories about innocent Black people being killed by police officers and vigilantes; and later transitioned to coverage of the resurgence of white nationalism in the months since Trump was elected.
-Then, scripted television also capitalized off of the fervor in America’s racial tension and its deadly effects by producing impulsive shows like FOX’s Shots Fired and Netflix’s Seven Seconds.
+Contrast this with how the news heavily pushed a barrage of stories about innocent black people being killed by police officers and vigilantes; and later transitioned to coverage of the resurgence of white nationalism in the months since Trump was elected.
+Then, scripted television also capitalised off of the fervour in America’s racial tension and its deadly effects by producing impulsive shows like FOX’s Shots Fired and Netflix’s Seven Seconds.
 Recurring shows like Star and Empire on FOX incorporated Black Lives Matter as plot points.
 Just this season, Orange is the New Black has framed Taystee’s (Danielle Brooks) trial in the context of BLM-inspired protests.
-What all of these television portrayals did was delimit Blackness to homogenous grief and tragedy.
+What all of these television portrayals did was delimit blackness to homogenous grief and tragedy.

 Advertisement